 Ray Tracing Performance

-We are going to focus on Ray Tracing 1440p gameplay performance with the SAPPHIRE NITRO+ AMD Radeon RX 6750 XT GAMING OC 12GB video card.
-We will include DLSS and FSR performance on the same graph in the games that are supported.
-We will use DLSS on NVIDIA GPUs and FSR on AMD GPUs.
-For video card comparisons we are using an AMD Radeon RX 6700 XT video card and an NVIDIA GeForce RTX 3060 Ti FE video card.
+On this page we are now going to focus on Ray Tracing gameplay performance at 1080p with the MSI GeForce RTX 3050 GAMING X video card.
+DLSS and FSR are included in the graphs in the games supported.
+For video card comparisons we are using a GIGABYTE Radeon RX 6500 XT EAGLE video card with limited use and a SAPPHIRE PULSE Radeon RX 6600 GAMING video card.

 Dying Light 2

-Dying Light 2 was released in February 2022 on the PC and uses Techland’s C-Engine.
-The game supports Ray Tracing, DLSS and FSR.
-This game supports Ray Tracing environmental effects including Ray Traced Soft Shadows, Ray Traced Ambient Occlusion, Ray Traced Global Illumination, and Ray Traced Reflections.
-We utilize the built-in preset option to set “HIGH QUALITY RAYTRACING” which enables the games highest graphics settings plus the environmental effects explained above at the highest values.
-The game is run in DX12 Ultimate mode with ASYNC Compute turned on.
-For our benchmark, we are using a custom manual run-through at the end of the game hopping between rooftops, as well as free-roaming on the ground city level, as well as a forested area, in the daylight.
+Dying Light 2 was released in February 2022 on the PC.
+It uses Techland’s C-Engine and supports Ray Tracing for various environmental effects including Ray Traced Soft Shadows, Ray Traced Ambient Occlusion, Ray Traced Global Illumination, and Ray Traced Reflections.
+It also supports both DLSS and FSR upscaling technologies.
+For our benchmark, we are using a custom manual run-through at the end of the game hopping between many rooftops, as well as free-roaming ground running among the zombies, a forested area, and downtown city scenes.

 Far Cry 6

 Far Cry 6 was released in October of 2021 and uses the Dunia Engine.
 We utilize the built-in benchmark for testing.
 We have the HD Texture pack installed and turned on.
 We utilize the “Ultra” graphics preset which sets all options to the highest game settings.
 This game supports Ray Tracing via two DXR settings, one for Reflections and the other for Shadows.
 We enable this in our Ray Tracing testing.
 We also test the game’s support of AMD FidelityFX Super Resolution 1.0 known as FSR to improve performance on all GPUs.

 Watch Dogs Legion

 Watch Dogs Legion was released on the PC in October of 2020 and uses the Disrupt game engine.
 We utilize the built-in benchmark for testing.
 We have the HD Texture pack installed and enabled for testing.
 We use the built-in graphics preset of “Ultra” for testing.
-We utilize the “Ultra” preset quality option for Ray Tracing.
-This game supports DLSS upscaling.
+We utilize Ray Tracing in our testing and also DLSS in Quality mode.